omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ## Instructions

-To showcase the ability of the Linux layer and Arduino layer extended by M4 Core, we will build a mult-protocol gateway that will receive MQTT protocol packets using EMQX as the broker, retrieve the data from a local sensor attached to Portenta via RPC mechanism, wrap the data together and send to The Things Netowork using LoRa connectivity within Cayenne Low Power Payload Encoder.
+To showcase the ability of the Linux layer and Arduino layer extended by M4 Core, we will build a mult-protocol gateway that will receive MQTT protocol packets using EMQX as the broker, retrieve the data from a local sensor attached to Portenta via RPC mechanism, wrap the data together and send to The Things Netowork using LoRa® connectivity within Cayenne Low Power Payload Encoder.

 This will help you get a better understanding of how the Portenta X8 and the Portenta Max Carrier helps you develop a multi-protocol gateway.

 ### Hardware Setup

 First things first, we will need to configure the hardware to be able to develop and work on the Multi-Protocol gateway.
-We will attach the Portenta X8 to the Portenta Max Carrier with High-Density Connectors, and we will make sure to attach an antenna for LoRa connectvity.
+We will attach the Portenta X8 to the Portenta Max Carrier with High-Density Connectors, and we will make sure to attach an antenna for LoRa® connectvity.
 The Portenta X8 also needs to have the WiFi antenna attached to it.

 ![Multi-Protocol Gateway Hardware Setup](assets/multi-protocol-hardware.png)